josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 </Callout>

-And as a bonus: implementing page transitions in SvelteKit requires very little code to implement.
+And as a bonus: implementing page transitions in SvelteKit requires very little code.

 But before we get into the _how_, let's spend a little time on _what_ page transitions are, and _why_ you might want them.